-Normal below 50 °C Alarm 60 °C Trip 65 °C
+Normal below 122 °F (50°C) Alarm 140 °F (60°C) Trip 149 °F (65°C)

 - (c) If the motor is in storage for over three (3) months, refilling of some new oil should be undertaken before operation to prevent bearing damage due to dry friction.
 The oil level should be kept at the center of the oil gauge.
 If necessary, drain some oil after refilling. - (d) Motors that have been designed with anti-friction bearings for use with an oil mist lubrication system have been packed at the factory with a small amount of grease for short test runs.
 Continuous running should not be considered unless the oil mist system is installed and operating. - (e) Grease lubricant type - (1) The bearings have been well greased at the factory before delivery.
-However, regreasing is required if a significant period has elapsed between manufacture and use or in storage.
-It is a good practice to always replenish and purge with fresh grease at start up. - (2) Unless otherwise specified, Exxon Polyrex EM is the standard applied to TWMC motors.
+However, regreasing is required if a significant period has elapsed between manufacture and use or while in storage for extended time.
+It is a good practice to always replenish and purge with fresh grease at start up. - (2) All motors with ZZ, or sealed bearings will have SHELL Alvania R3, or Multitemp SRL (Lithium base grease).
+Always check nameplate first.
+All motors with open regreasable bearings will have Mobil Polyrex EM (polyurea base grease).